LopezChris/Demo_Automation/README.md

-# Computer Engineering

-Containerized Web Application on AWS EC2

-## Provision AWS EC2 VM with Ansible
+# Provision AWS EC2 VM with Ansible

 ## Step 1: Prep your machine